SK-8835, SK-8840 & SK-8845 pointing stick & UltraNav keyboards

 Various SK-8835/SK-884x family keyboards[ASK]

-The SK-8835/SK-884x family are a series of ThinkPad-style discrete keyboards marketed by IBM and Lenovo.
-Visually based on the keyboards for T30-era ThinkPads, these are produced by LITE-ON for IBM and Lenovo and feature a unique feeling scissor-switch not found on ThinkPad laptops of the era.
+The SK-8835/SK-884x family (models SK-8835, SK-8840, SK-8845, SK-8845RC and SK-8845CR) are a series of ThinkPad-style discrete keyboards produced by LITE-ON and marketed by IBM and Lenovo.
+Depending on the exact model and part number nomenclature, they are intended for space-saving desktop, travel, server/console, sysadmin, or storage appliance usage.
+First introduced in 2003, they were visually based on the then-current T30-era ThinkPads and their keyboards but sport unique keyboard assemblies not found on such ThinkPads.
 They also do not utilise strain gauge-based TrackPoint pointing sticks, instead, they use the force-sensitive capacitor[1][1]

 Synaptics Inc - Capacitive pointing stick [accessed 2021-08-02].